Geist-RD/PCB-Etching-Unit/README.md

 - [x] timer
 - [x] speed control

 Used my dormant Arduino Uno board for revision 0.
-The many I/O pins made the hardware easy to design.\
+A dev board for 20€ is fine for revision 0 but it did screw over the goal of low material cost.
 Following revisions might use a PIC, the instruction set seems compact enough for some assembly and I found several primers covering them.\
 Though the AVR software will be done in C for now.\
 Since I'm using a plastic container, I skipped on heating the FeCl<sub>3</sub> this time.
 Aluminium seems to be easy to solder/weld, might be used for later revisions.\